shanekim28/Unity-Reorderable-Collections/README.md

 where `MyObject` is a struct containing three fields -- a bool, a float, and a string.

 ### Dictionaries?
-Dictionaries are a little more complicated, because we use more hacks here.
+Dictionaries are still easy, though just a bit more complicated, because need to take more things into account.
 For the one in the screenshot above, we have the following:

 ```csharp
 [Reorderable(paginate = true, pageSize = 0, elementNameProperty = "Value")]